A downhill bicycle for the paraplegic adrenaline junkie

 The most interesting job I had before I graduated was a job as a bicycle mechanic.
 I love cycling and fiddling with mechanicals.
 So this was perfect.
 I used to trade second hand bicycles for a while but then I decided to get more experience from a local bicycle shop.
 I also love taking photos.
 So an interest in cycling, mechanicals, and photography.
 It all started with this £60 bicycle that I bought outside a lecture hall.

-At this time I had very little knowledge about bicycles.
-This was a 5-speed with only one gear in front.
-I rode it everywhere.
+At this time I had very little knowledge about bicycles, but it didn't stop me from riding it everywhere.

 Everywhere.
-Including Giant’s Causeway in Northern Ireland.
+Including the weird stone formation that is called the Giant’s Causeway in Northern Ireland.
 This still remains as one of the best experiences in my book with these great people.
 On a used £60 5-speed bicycle.
 Through riding and thrashing my bike I learned more and more about bicycles and how to fix them.

 The bike did take a beating and ended up looking like this